-Soil and site: Early crops prefer a sheltered spot.
+Early crops prefer a sheltered spot.
 Maincrop carrots thrive better on an open site.
 Carrots do best on light and stone free soil which is free- draining.
 The ideal soil pH is 5.8-7.
 However, carrots also do reasonably well on marginal soil, especially the stronger growing types like Chantenay and Autumn King.
 Under no circumstances add fresh manure to the soil before sowing.
-This will cause too much leafy growth at the expense of root development.
-The roots would also tend to fork trying to find the pockets of manure, rather than growing down.
+This will cause too much leafy growth at the expense of root development so the roots would also tend to fork trying to find the pockets of manure, rather than growing down.
 Forking of the roots also occurs if there are stones in the ground.

-Well-rotted compost is best incorporated into the soil in the autumn and the soil should then be covered with black plastic over the winter to prevent leaching of nutrients.
+Well-rotted compost is best incorporated into the soil in the autumn and the soil should then be covered with black plastic over the winter because nutrients many leach out.

-Rotation: Carrots should be grown in the Umbellifer section of the rotation.
-It is essential that carrots are being rotated.
+Carrots should be grown in the Umbellifer section of the rotation and it is essential that carrots are being rotated.

 Traditionally carrots were stored in clamps which can be made outside or under shelter.
 The carrots are piled up on a base of straw in a heap not more than 60cm high, then covered with a thick layer of straw and then a layer of earth (15cm thick).
 Unfortunately the wastage is generally quite high as mouse and rat control is difficult.